Menci/TuringAdvancedProgramming19A/Task 0/README.md

 **Hint:** There's an example of the project directory in this task directory.

+# Grading
+This Task will not be graded.

 # Deadline
 Your Pull Request should be created before September 30, 2019 23:00 (CST).